akoosh/ssu-api/README.md

 node modules listed as dependencies in `package.json` necessary to run the server.

 2. Once you have a MongoDB service running, run `node mockData.js`.
-This will inject some student data into the database with random names, student IDs, GPAs, and majors.
-Unfortunately, you'll have to kill the script manually using `Ctrl+c`, since I'm not sure how to properly close the MongoDB connection in this script.
+This will inject some student data into the database with random names and student IDs.
-The issue is that the save operations are async, and would finish after the the connection was closed if the script closed the connection itself.
-The problem is outlined a little better in [this stackoverflow post](http://stackoverflow.com/questions/8813838/properly-close-mongooses-connection-once-youre-done).

 3. Start the server with `node server.js`.